 There are many muscles that allow the shoulder blade to move.
 These muscles keep the movement in sync with the shoulder, including the upper trapezius, lower trapezius, serratus anterior.

 Issues with the shoulder usually involve more muscles and structures than just the shoulder.
 It could be the thoracic, neck, back or even muscle spasm.
 Injuries that involve your muscles would normally present as a movement impairment, the inability to move the shoulder in its full range of movement.
 This may be due to pain or stiffness.

 The pain experienced, often attributed to the shoulder joint, is described as a pinching feeling or “very deep inside”.
 The shoulder joint is a ball and socket.
 So it’s important to have structures that are strong enough to hold it together, to make sure it does not pop out or roll off the surface.

 The joint works on balance and equilibriums.
 If one structure moves out of line, other structures are affected as well – spiralling into a chicken and egg cycle.
 Therefore, if you have shoulder pain, it is important that you seek expert Physiotherapy treatment.
 A simple massage will not resolve the underlying causes of a shoulder issue.
 Shoulder pain often worsens without effective treatment.

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.
 At Wisdom Physiotherapy, we have extensive experience treating shoulders.
 We provide treatment specific to your condition, goals, and needs, this may include:

 - soft and deep tissue massage

 - postural retraining & muscle activation

-Don’t wait for your pain to get worse, come an see us and start your recovery today.
-Call us on (08) 6389 2947 to find out more, or make an appointment or click here to book online.
+Don’t wait for your shoulder pain to get worse, come an see us and start your recovery today.
+Call us on (08) 9384 1555 to find out more, or make an appointment with a shoulder physio in Claremont or click here to book online.